 - Shea Moisture Shampoos & Conditioners (< $10 USD/bottle) – Found in many US stores

 Refer to this list of ingredients to know what to look for or avoid when choosing a sulfate-free shampoo and silicone-free conditioner.

 Tip #6: Been at it for a while, and still having a hard time?

-If you have been following all of these tips, are months into your no-poo journey, and feel you should be out of the oily transition phase by now, I urge you to check out this No-Poo / Water-Only Troubleshooting post which addresses this issue.
-It may just be a simple fix!
-You can also leave a comment below, and I (and the lovely people here) will do my best to help you.
+If you’re following all of these tips, are weeks into the no-poo journey, and feel you should be out of the oily transition phase by now, check out this No-Poo / Water-Only Troubleshooting post which addresses this issue.
+It may be a simple fix!